The 40,000ft Deal

 She said a quick prayer and spoke directly to her laptop.
 “Please reconnect.
 I need you to link up.
 We all need this.
 I beg you.”
 She squeezed her eyes shut and touched the power button to reboot.

 A moment or two later, the laptop chimed and immediately began restoring her previously open tabs and links.
 A wave of relief swept through every cell in her body.
 MercurySays flickered back into life.
 Her email was running normally.
-She did a final quick check of the text and hit the Send button.
-It was a perfect reply.
-Her client simply had to say “Yes.”
+Her message had been sent.
+Just to be sure, she hit Send/Receive.
+And, suddenly Amanda received the perfect reply.
+Her client simply said, “Yes.”

 No matter what happened next, her family would be secure.
 It was a done deal.
 At 40,000 feet and … holding.